S

 sexism

 Sexist biases are encoded in our language.
-To help perpetuate a vocabulary that is fair to both women and men, use ungendered language whenever you can.
-Examples:
+To help perpetuate a vocabulary that is fair to all genders, use ungendered language whenever you can.

 firefighter, not fireman